bocoup/chatter/README.md

 ### npm scripts

 This project and all examples are written for nodejs in ES2015, using babel.
-Ensure you have [nodejs & npm] installed and run `npm install` before running any of the following commands:
+Ensure you have [Node][node] 4.x or 6.x and Npm installed and run `npm install` before running any of the following commands:

 * `npm test` - Lints project code and runs tests.
 * `npm run build` - Builds project code from `src` into `lib` for publishing.